Embattled immigration deal shows rightward lurch for Biden and Democrats

 Shutting down the border

-But the bipartisan deal Biden helped negotiate would take an even harder line against asylum rights, advocates say.
+But the bipartisan deal Biden helped negotiate would have taken an even harder line against asylum rights, advocates say.

 On January 27, Biden told reporters he would “shut down the border right now and fix it quickly” if the current bill were passed.
 He doubled down on that claim during a speech on Tuesday.